maticnetwork/whitepaper/README.md

 ## Checkpointing Layer

-Basically, Anyone can stake their Matic tokens on root contract to become a Staker in the PoS checkpointing layer(contract deployed on Ethereum chain).
+Basically, anyone can stake their Matic tokens on root contract to become a Staker in the PoS checkpointing layer(contract deployed on Ethereum chain).
 This provides a highly decentralized base layer for Matic chain.

 ## Delegates (Block Producers)

-At the Matic blockchain layer we have Delegates selected by PoS Stakers on the base layer with Proof of Solvency who will be creating the Matic Blocks.
+At the Matic blockchain layer, we have Delegates selected by PoS Stakers on the base layer with Proof of Solvency who will be creating the Matic Blocks.
 To achieve faster block generation times, these Delegates will be low in number. **This layer will achieve ~1 second block generation times at extremely low to negligible transaction fees.**

 ## Checkpointing Mechanism